geekyme/demo-react-hooks/README.md

 # demo-react-hooks

 A demo on how to use react hooks for everything.
-[DEMO](https://demo-react-hooks-3lt8ehjye.now.sh/)
+See website link above for demo.

 4 examples are show cased here: